holyhao/Baidu-Dogs/README.md

 ## Evaluate
 - Predict the classes for unlabeled data one by one refering to [predict_onebyone](evaluate/predict_onebyone.py) and by generator refering to [predict_bygenerator.by](evaluate/predict_bygenerator.py).
 ## to be continued
-> Feel free to contact me if you have some issues or better ideas about anything.
+> Feel free to contact me if you have any issues or better ideas about anything.

 > by Holy